magpantay/pkmn-card-inventory-db/README.md

 ## To-dos:

+- Get @BleatyBoi up to speed on git
 - Plan the database schema
 - Create the database
 - Create a script that interfaces with the DB